hkato4188/hkato4188/README.md

 - 👋 Hi, I’m @hkato4188
-- 👀 I’m interested in software engineering, the liberal arts, and learning
+- 👀 I’m interested in software engineering, devops, and any opportunities to learn and collaborate
-- 🌱 I’m currently learning Sinatra
+- 🌱 I’m currently exploring the world of devops
-- 💞️ I’m looking to collaborate on anything Ruby related
+- 💞️ I’m looking to collaborate on anything with a positive impact
-- 📫 How to reach me: hkato@sas.upenn.edu
+- 📫 How to reach me: hirokikato1@gmail.com

 <!---
 hkato4188/hkato4188 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.